How to Measure

 5. Does your glass lamp shade have a fairly flat or neckless opening?
 Do you put it on the lamp around the light bulb socket and then thread a ring around the threaded part of the protruding socket?
-If so, look under the NECKLESS SHADE and FAUX ALABASTER categories.
+If so, look under the NECKLESS SHADES category.

 What is a socket collar?
 This is sometimes also called the socket ring and threads onto the socket to secure the shade to a fixture.